ChameleonCloud/docs/source/technical/networks/networks_sdn.rst

    sdn-network-4

 4. Skylake Nodes at UC:
-   `CHI@UC <https://chi.uc.chameleoncloud.org>`_ has two racks with Skylake Nodes.
+   `CHI\@UC <https://chi.uc.chameleoncloud.org>`_ has two racks with Skylake Nodes.
 Each rack has a TOR Corsa DP2000 series switch.
 VFCs for isolated networks are created on Corsa-1.
 Nodes on the second rack are connected to the VFC via statically provisioned VFCs on Corsa-2.
 You will see the ports on the VFCs as described in "Port Mapping" section.

 .. figure:: networks/corsa-network-vfc-layout-uc.png

 5. Skylake Nodes at TACC:
-   `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ has one rack with Skylake Nodes.
+   `CHI\@TACC <https://chi.tacc.chameleoncloud.org>`_ has one rack with Skylake Nodes.
 You will see the ports on the VFCs as described in "Port Mapping" section.

 .. figure:: networks/corsa-network-vfc-layout-tacc.png